gregborane/parse_any_chemical_file/readme.md

 ### Detection of the extension

-First using a rule based (RB).\
+Using a rule based (RB).

 ### Parsing the data

-If it is not a text based represensation like smiles or inchi
+If it is not a text based representation like smiles or inchi, file will be read and information will be extracted.

 Most of the information will be extracted and will be relative to a file.
 Check docs for each extension extraction.

 ### Conversion to rdkit object

-RDKIT is one of the most used open sourced chemical package avaialble, all molecule will final be converted to a rdkit mol object for easier post treatment.
+RDKIT is one of the most used open sourced chemical package available, all molecule will final be converted to a rdkit mol object for easier post treatment.

 ### Final output

 A dict with :

 {\
 "Information Extracted",\
+"Graphx Object",\
 "RDKIT_object",\
 }